United Nations Parliamentary Assembly: Apportionment of votes

 A global parliamentary assembly could be structured to give populous states greater influence.
 The one state, one vote rule of the UN General Assembly gives small states a disproportionate amount of influence over the UN system in respect to their population.
 In Entitlement quotients as a vehicle for United Nations reform, University of Minnesota professor emeritus Joseph E. Schwartzberg notes, "The sixty-four least populous members–enough to block a two-thirds majority vote–comprise less than one percent of the world's total population, and in theory, the 127 least populous members, accounting for barely eight percent of humanity, are enough to provide the two-thirds majority needed to pass a substantive resolution."
 He continues this point in his essay, Overcoming Practical Difficulties in Creating a World Parliamentary Assembly:

-the disparities in populations among members of the UN are so much greater than those of units represented in any national legislature as to make a second house analogous to the US Senate an impractical recommendation.
+[...] the disparities in populations among members of the UN are so much greater than those of units represented in any national legislature as to make a second house analogous to the U.S. Senate an impractical recommendation.
 To comprehend this point, note that California, the most populous state in the United States, has 69 times the population of Wyoming the least populous state, whereas [the People's Republic of China], the most populous member of the UN, has more than 100,000 times the population of Nauru or Tuvalu, the two least populous members (each with barely more 10,000 inhabitants).
 While California has 52 seats in the House of Representatives, compared to Wyoming’s one, both have two seats in the Senate.
 But who would argue that Nauru should have as much power ... as China?